nnaemekailoh/onprem-airgapped-k8s-platform/README.md

       - OS Imaging and Deployment
       - REST API access (which I can call from a build tool like Jenkins)
   - **Cloud-init:**
-    I would leverage Cloud-init for initial server configuration.
+    I would leverage Cloud-init for the initial server configuration.
 This would handle network settings and SSH keys on the first boot.
   - **Ansible:**
     I would use Ansible to automate configuration management tasks across all servers.